acarafat/newton_calculator/readme.md

 # About
-This is a calculator app to help Bengali highschool students to solve mathmetical problems of motion (Newton's law of motion).
+This is a calculator app to help Bengali highschool students to solve mathmetical problems on motion using Newton's equations of linear motion a.k.a.
+SUVAT equations.

 # Use the app in Bigganblog.org
 https://bit.ly/2OZT9Kz